Alcohol and Carcinogenesis

 Alcohol may also promote carcinogenesis through the induction of cytochrome P-4502E1 in the liver; this leads to more free radicals.
 Chronic alcohol consumption may also cause cancer through changes in metabolism, alterations in cell cycle duration, nutritional deficiencies, and alterations of the immune system that result in increased vulnerability to viral infections like hepatitis.
 Alcohol may also directly damage tissue; for instance, alcohol may damage liver tissue, and this could lead to liver cancer.
 Finally, an alcohol-related increase in estrogen may be related to the increased risk of breast cancer.
 These various mechanisms may lead to carcinogenesis modulated by alcohol consumption.

-The researchers identify four major risk factors for alcohol-related carcinogenesis:
+The researchers identify four major risk factors when it comes to alcohol and carcinogenesis:

 1. For the upper aerodigestive tract: smoking, poor oral hygiene and poor dental status, highly concentrated alcoholic beverages, additional supplementation of vitamin A and ß-carotene, ADH1C*1,1 homozygocity, ALDH 2*2,2-mutation, precancerous conditions such as Barret’s esophagus and gastro-esophageal reflux.